Fitbit Charging Problems: Causes & Fixes

 How celltech fixes Fitbit charging faults

-You post the device to our Solihull workshop, tracked and insured.
-We log it and run free diagnostics to confirm whether it is genuinely a charging/dock fault, a battery fault, or something else — so you only pay for a real, confirmed repair.
-Once confirmed, we fix the price to the published figure for your model, carry out the work, and return it tracked and insured both ways.
+It is a simple loop.
+You post the tracker to our Solihull workshop, tracked and insured; we log it in and run a free diagnostic to establish whether it is truly a charging/dock fault, a battery fault, or something else entirely — so a real, confirmed problem is the only thing you ever pay for.
+Once it is pinned down, we hold the price to the published figure for your model, do the work, and send it back tracked and insured both ways.
 Charging and connector repairs carry a 9-month guarantee; a battery replacement carries the 27-month tier.
-There are no service day-counts quoted here — standard repairs are completed promptly once the fault and part are confirmed.
-For sending it safely, see how to pack your Fitbit for posting.
+We do not put a number of days on it here — standard repairs are turned around promptly once the fault and the part are confirmed.
+For getting it to us in one piece, see how to pack your Fitbit for posting.

 FAQ